Announcing PolyScale, the global edge cache for databases

 Read Query Performance - Execute any database query in single digit milliseconds, while also reducing performance variability.

 High Scalability & Availability - Scale to thousands of concurrent connections with multi-region failover.

 Reduced DB Workloads & Costs - Decouple reads to free up resources for writes, reduce infrastructure costs.

 We are building a holistic database caching platform for developers to effortlessly scale database reads, without any code or configuration.

 Ready to try PolyScale.ai?
-Signup for an always free account here (no credit card required) or try out the live interactive demo playground.
+Sign up for a free account here (no credit card required).
+Or try out PolyScale without bringing your own database with our live interactive demo playground.